 - After evacuation and refrigerant charge, ensure that the handle is fully open.
-If operating with the valve closed, abnormal pressure will be imparted to the high- or low-pressure side of the refrigerant circuit, giving damage to the compressor, four-way valve, etc. - Determine the amount of additional refrigerant charge by using the formula, and charge refrigerant additionally through the service port after completing - After completing work, tighten the service port and cap securely not to generate gas leak.
+If operating with the valve closed, abnormal pressure will be imparted to the high- or low-pressure side of the refrigerant circuit, giving damage to the compressor, four-way valve, etc. - Determine the amount of additional refrigerant charge by using the formula, and charge refrigerant additionally through the service port after completing piping connection work. - After completing work, tighten the service port and cap securely not to generate gas leak. - Flare machining dimension for systems using R410A is larger than that for systems using other types of refrigerant in order to increase the air tightness. - Refer to the table on the below for flare machining dimensions, and follow the regulations set forth by the local authorities.
+Seal off the opening of the pipe with a closure material (not supplied) to keep small animals from entering the pipe if that is a concern.